eohjelle/MCTS-playground/docs/algorithms_overview.md

 $$ Q(s^k, a^k) \leftarrow \frac{(N(s^k, a^k) -1)Q(s^k, a^k) \pm v^l}{N(s^k, a^k)} \quad \text{for }k = 0, 1, \dots, l-1. $$

-The sign of $v^l$ in the second update depends is $+1$ if the player at node $s^k$ is the same as the player at node $s^l$, $-1$ otherwise.
+The sign of $v^l$ in the second update is $+1$ if the player at node $s^k$ is the same as the player at node $s^l$, $-1$ otherwise.
 This formula assumes that the game is a two-player zero-sum game, but it can be generalized by storing the rewards for all players (as in the code reference).

 ---